colwill/colwill/README.md

 ### Hi 👋

 My name is Aaron.
 I'm a senior leader with over a decade of professional experience in software engineering, cloud architecture and highly-scalable hybrid-cloud.
 I've used a variety of technologies and languages throughout my career, but I'm most keen on Rust, C#, Go and NodeJS.
-In my spare time I work on my hobby project called `runcfg`; a runtime configuration tool.
+In my spare time I work on my hobby project [runcfg](https://github.com/runcfg); a runtime configuration tool.

     👷‍♂️ Currently working at Bazaarvoice solving for high-scalability cloud services 🔧 I work in C#, Go, Rust, NodeJS & Python